 Key Takeaway:

 Don’t shy away from playing with shades when painting your home.
 A monochromatic scheme can create a cohesive look while balancing light and dark hues adds depth.
-Consider the influence of natural light on colors too – it can dramatically alter their appearance.
+Consider the influence of natural light on colors – it can dramatically alter their appearance.
 And remember, always test samples before making final decisions.

 Don’t Forget Trim Work